Volentix/blog/faq/2-how-to-import-an-existing-verto-app.md

-# How to import an existing Verto app into the new Verto
+# How to import an existing Verto app
 Log in to your Verto app.
 Backup your config file in the Settings section of the app.